alnavski98/TTK4235---Heislab-Gruppe-64-/README.md

 # TTK4235---Heislab-Gruppe-64-
-Code and documentation for the helicopter lab in TTK4235 written by Alexander Navasca Skinstad and Trym Andreasen Synnevåg
+Code and documentation for the elevator lab in TTK4235 written by Alexander Navasca Skinstad and Trym Andreasen Synnevåg

 To run system on lab:
 1. Run "elevatorserver" in terminal